 — Unusual Facts (@UnusualFacts6) 25 March 2019

 In the first image, the light from the brake lights and traffic signs appear distorted, stretching into a wide, starburst shape.
-This exactly indicates what astigmatism vision looks like.
+This indicated what astigmatism vision looks like.
 In the second image, the lights coming off of the traffic light appear softer and have a halo shape, which represents clear vision.

 This tweet gathered over 80,000 reactions and led many to suspect they had undiagnosed astigmatism.
-Most of the people who reacted thought the image on the left was a representation of perfect vision, and the results have shocked them.
+Most of the people who reacted thought the image on the left was a representation of perfect vision, and the results shocked them.
 Some people with glasses thought the distorted vision was actually a normal condition.